How To Regrow Celery From Scraps

 3. Watch it grow

 After a few days, you should start seeing small leaves emerging from the very center of the top.
 In about a week, you may see small stalks and leaves, and tiny roots emerging around the base.
 The cut stalks around the outer base may start deteriorating and turning brown.
-Don't panic—this is normal.
-But if you leave the celery in water for too much longer, the outer stalks will get serious rot, so it's best to plant the celery in a pot before that happens.
+Don't panic — this is normal.
+But if you leave the celery in water for too long, the outer stalks will get serious rot, so it's best to plant the celery in a pot before that happens.

 4. Replant in soil